xuefeng-cvr/IndoorObstacleDiscovery-RG/README.md

 ### [`Paper`]() [`Project`]() [`Dataset`]()

 # News
+ - 2023.4.10 The project page is about to go live.
- - Once the manuscript is accepted, the code and dataset will be fully released.
+ - 2023.4.10 Once the manuscript is accepted, the code and dataset will be fully released.

 # Introduction